-- (2) How could people improvise meaningful gestures collectively or singly in an environment that is as alive as they are, an environment that itself evolves over time as a function of its inhabitant life? - (3) How could objects emerge continuously under the continuous action of inhabitants in a responsive space?
-This question itself comes from a critique of technology that falls outside the scope of the present essay.
+(2) How could people improvise meaningful gestures collectively or singly in an environment that is as alive as they are, an environment that itself evolves over time as a function of its inhabitant life?

+(3) How could objects emerge continuously under the continuous action of inhabitants in a responsive space?
+This question itself is motivated by a critique of technology that falls outside the scope of the present essay.

 As we have seen, people can signify and create sense in their material, ambient substrate without recourse to any linguistic representation.
-Moreover, this improvisatory signification can be responsive and collective.
+Dancers, instrumentalists, athletes do this as a matter of course.
+Moreover, this improvisatory signification can be responsive, collective, disciplined and reflexive.
 As for the second question, I argue that the continuity and density of the substrate, and co-structuration that permits infinitesimal variations from a point, lend themselves to easy improvisation of significant gesture.
 People can improvise gestures as they already always have in continuous media like water or snow.
 And third, objects can be re-interpreted more contingently as variations in local densities, concentrations, or even as invariants under some set of transformations.